desktop/dugite/README.md

 The source is in TypeScript, but can be consumed by any JavaScript application.

+## Migrating from 2.x to 3.x

+See the migration guide in the [3.0.0 release](https://github.com/desktop/dugite/releases/tag/v3.0.0) for details on breaking changes and how to update your code.

 ### Getting Started

 Add it to your project: